 Playing outdoors is a great way for kids to be active, build physical and social skills and get their dose of vitamin D from the sun.
-And after what seemed like endless rain this winter, it just feels good.

 But outdoor activities can also lead to injuries.
 Some, like cuts, bruises, and broken bones, can heal.
 But others, like head injuries, can cause lasting effects.

 Always make sure your child wears a helmet when engaged in the following activities:

 - Horseback riding